Evusma/Databricks_DE_associate/questions_databricks_DE_associate.md

 -------------------------------------------------------------------------------------------------------------------------
 ## **Question**
-In setting up a Delta Live Table (DLT) pipeline for a data engineering task, you have utilized STREAMING LIVE TABLE to define two datasets that will process real-time data streams and LIVE TABLE to define three datasets sourced from Delta Lake tables.
+In setting up a lakeflow declarative pipeline for a data engineering task, you have utilized STREAMING LIVE TABLE to define two datasets that will process real-time data streams and LIVE TABLE to define three datasets sourced from Delta Lake tables.
 The pipeline is configured to execute in Production mode using the **Continuous Pipeline Mode**.

 Given that there is previously unprocessed data available and all table definitions are correct, what would be the expected result upon initiating the pipeline update by clicking Start?